whalebone/wb-docs/en/local_resolver.rst

 * **Docker**

+  .. tip:: The installation script will install Docker engine.
+There is no need to install it manually prior to the installation.

   * Whalebone supports and is tested on versions of Docker that are supported by the community.
 See the supported versions `here <https://endoflife.date/docker-engine>`_.

 * **File systems**